-Throughout his tenure with FNC, Rosen’s beats have included the White House and the State Department.
-He has also reported from Capitol Hill, the Pentagon, the U.S. Supreme Court, and the campaign trail.
-His datelines include almost all 50 states in the U.S. and three-dozen foreign countries across five continents, including Afghanistan, Haiti, Iraq, Israel, Pakistan, the Palestinian Authority, Saudi Arabia, and Uganda.
+Across nearly two decades in Washington, Rosen has covered the White House and the State Department, and also reported from Capitol Hill, the Pentagon, the U.S. Supreme Court, and the presidential campaign trail.
+His datelines span nearly all fifty states and forty foreign countries on five continents.

 Prior to joining FNC, Rosen worked as a researcher to CBS News anchor and managing editor Dan Rather; as an associate producer at WWOR-TV in New York; as a producer in the political unit at NY-1 News; as an anchor and reporter for WREX-TV in Rockford, Illinois; and as an anchor and reporter for News12/The Bronx.

 His articles and essays have appeared in the New York Times, the Washington Post, the Wall Street Journal, The Atlantic, Harper's, Playboy and National Review, among other periodicals.
 Rosen is also the author of three books: The Strong Man: John Mitchell and the Secrets of Watergate (2008); Cheney One on One: A Candid Conversation with America's Most Controversial Statesman (2015); and A Torch Kept Lit: Great Lives of the Twentieth Century (2016), an anthology of writings he edited by the late William F. Buckley, Jr., which spent five weeks on the New York Times bestseller list.